couchbaselabs/ToDoLite-Android/tutorial.md

 Notice in LogCat that the documents are now syncing to Sync Gateway.

-	GIF TBA

 The solution is on the `workshop/replication_basic_auth` branch.

 ## 30 minutes: Data orchestration with Sync Gateway

-So far, you’ve learned how to use the Replication and Authenticator classes to authenticate as a user with Sync Gateway.
+So far, you have learned how to use the Replication and Authenticator classes to authenticate as a user with Sync Gateway.
 The last component we will discuss is the Sync Function.
 It’s part of Sync Gateway’s configuration file and defines the access rules for users.

 ## 30 minutes: Hands-on, Data orchestration